neyu/memory/README.md

 2. gate
 3. game
 4. hub
-5. consul
+5. mq
-6. redis/mysql
+6. log
-7. mq
+7. consul
+8. redis/mysql/mongo

 # what should i do for my mind
 an open world for our memory to be continued